 If you're travelling by train, you must always wear a face mask.
 That includes in stations and on platforms too.
 That way, we can keep the trip safe together.
-We also ask you to wear a face mask in NS stations and other spaces.
 Be prepared for your trip and read our answers to questions about face masks.

 Frequently asked questions about face masks

 Where do I need to wear a face mask?

 The government requires the use of a face mask on public transport.
 Wearing a face mask on to the train is mandatory.
 Put on your face mask when stepping on to the train.
 This applies to travellers aged 13 years and above.

 Am I obliged to wear a face mask when I'm in an NS station?